 Startup Equity Dilution: What Happens to Your Ownership at Every Funding Round

 You own 100% of your company today.
 After a seed round you might own 80%.
 After Series A, 55%.
 After Series B, 40%.
-By the time you IPO, you could own 15% of a company worth hundreds of millions — and that 15% is worth far more than the 100% you started with.
+By the time you IPO, you could own 15% of a company worth hundreds of millions, and that 15% is worth far more than the 100% you started with.
 Dilution is not the enemy.
 Bad dilution at bad valuations is.

-Startup equity dilution is the single most important financial concept every founder needs to internalise before signing a term sheet.
+Startup equity dilution is the single most important financial concept every founder needs to internalize before signing a term sheet.
 The decisions you make about valuation, round size, and option pools in your first raise compound through every subsequent round.
 A 5% difference in seed-stage dilution can translate to millions of dollars in personal outcome at exit.

 How Dilution Works